ritza-co/abbey/2023-11 - IAM Terraform article/article_v2_Reduction.md

 Users and administrators interact with the app to request, approve, and revoke access.

 When Abbey approves access, the app commits code to the GitHub repository, which runs a GitHub Action to run `terraform apply` using the Terraform state that is kept securely in the Abbey web server.
-No administrators in your company can see the secrets in the state file, but Abbey administrators have access to all your company's secrets.

 ### What things can I manage with Abbey?